-Unlike the gapped SPT phases, the string operators as in Eq.~\eqref{eq:sop} no longer have LRO at this (non-trivial) critical point.
-Instead they decay algebraically with universal exponents which distinguish the critical points $H_\omega + H_{\bar \omega}$ and $H_1 + H_\omega$.
-For example, if we study the charges of the `lightest' string operators, i.e., those with the smallest such exponents, then $H_\omega + H_{\bar \omega}$ has two degenerate $U^e$-string operators with $U^o$ charges $\{\omega,\bar \omega\}$ (e.g., the lattice string operator shown in Eq.~\eqref{eq:sop}), while $H_1 + H_\omega$ has the charges $\{1,\omega\}$; these correspond the string operators which have LRO in the nearby symmetric phases.
+Unlike in gapped SPT phases, string operators [Eq.~\eqref{eq:sop}] no longer have LRO at criticality.
+Instead they decay algebraically with universal exponents distinguishing $H_\omega + H_{\bar \omega}$ and $H_1 + H_\omega$.
+For example, considering charges of the `lightest' string operators, i.e., those with the smallest such exponents, $H_\omega + H_{\bar \omega}$ has two degenerate $U^e$-string operators with $U^o$ charges $\{\omega,\bar \omega\}$ [e.g., the lattice string operator Eq.~\eqref{eq:sop}], while $H_1 + H_\omega$ has charges $\{1,\omega\}$; these correspond to string operators with LRO in the nearby symmetric phases.
 This bulk topological invariant proves that these two CFTs cannot be connected by a $\bZ_3 \times \bZ_3$-symmetric path without passing through a multi-critical point or tuning off criticality.

-In the gapped SPT, one can derive the edge modes directly from the fact that one has LRO for charged string operators \eqref{eq:sop}.
-By analogy, we might expect a similar bulk-boundary correspondence can distinguish the ``trivial" transition $H_1 + H_\omega$ from the ``topological" one $H_\omega + H_{\bar \omega}$.
-To explore this, we turn to a more concrete analysis of Eq.~\eqref{eq:Hsb}, using both analytic and numerical methods.
-In the rest of this section, our analysis follows the general methods of Ref.~\onlinecite{Verresen21gapless}.
+In gapped SPTs, LRO of charged strings \eqref{eq:sop} directly imply edge modes.
+Analogously, we might expect a similar bulk-boundary correspondence can distinguish the ``trivial" transition $H_1 + H_\omega$ from the ``topological" one $H_\omega + H_{\bar \omega}$.
+To explore this, we turn to a more concrete analysis of Eq.~\eqref{eq:Hsb}, using analytic and numerical methods inspired by Ref.~\onlinecite{Verresen21gapless}.

-In the fine-tuned case $b = 0$ there are zero mode operators $Z_1$ and $Z_{2N+1}$ which commute with $H$ (Eq.~\eqref{eq:Hsb}).
-Their $\bZ_3^o$ charge implies a 3-fold degeneracy in the spectrum.
-Morally, $Z_1$ and $Z_{2N+1}$ are order parameters for a spontaneous symmetry breaking (SSB) boundary, and they are indeed LRO in time.
-They are also phase-locked end-to-end across the critical bulk: $\langle Z_1 \rangle = \langle Z_{2N+1}\rangle$ in all three ground states (i.e. unlike a gapped SPT, the degeneracies are not independent for both edges).
-We call this boundary phase ``$o$-SSB''.
-Note that gaplessness in the bulk is what ensures a well-defined notion of boundary SSB; in contrast, in the gapped SPT phases this end-to-end LRO requires a certain choice of ground state in the degenerate manifold.
-Indeed, edge modes of gapped SPT phases are genuine zero-dimensional systems and cannot exhibit a robust notion of `phase of matter'.
+In the fine-tuned case $b = 0$, zero mode operators $Z_1$ and $Z_{2N+1}$ commute with $H$ [Eq.~\eqref{eq:Hsb}].
+Their $\bZ_3^o$ charge implies a threefold degenerate spectrum.
+Morally, $Z_1$ and $Z_{2N+1}$ are order parameters for a spontaneous symmetry-breaking (SSB) boundary and are indeed LRO in time.
+They are also phase-locked across the critical bulk: $\langle Z_1 \rangle = \langle Z_{2N+1}\rangle$ in all three ground states (i.e., unlike in gapped SPTs, degeneracies are not independent for both edges).
+We call this boundary phase ``$o$-SSB.''
+Note that bulk gaplessness is what ensures a well-defined boundary SSB; in contrast, in gapped SPT phases end-to-end LRO requires a certain basis of degenerate ground states.
+Indeed, gapped SPT edge modes, being genuine zero-dimensional systems, have no robust notion of ``phase of matter.''